dutchsloot84/ser-snapshot-diff-automation/README.md

 Guardrail breaches return exit code `2`.
 Configure CI to treat `2` as failure while still uploading artifacts for review.

 Tagged releases can reuse the workflow in [`.github/workflows/release.yml`](.github/workflows/release.yml) to build single-file binaries.
+The release job now invokes PyInstaller directly with `src/serdiff/gui_runner.py`, performs a preflight check for the script, and disables matrix fail-fast so Windows, macOS, and Linux builds succeed or fail independently.

 ## Standard Change SOP